Frequently Asked Questions (FAQ)

 Q: Where is the Admissions Office located?

-A: The Admission Office is located on campus in the Admissions & Administrative Building (Building #5).
+A: The Admission Office is located on campus in the Enrollment & Admissions Center (Building #5).
 Visitors should obtain a visitor's parking pass to display in there vehicle.
 Passes may be obtained from the Campus Security.

 Q: What are the office hours of the Admissions Office?